Why Alberta is throwing billions behind the Keystone XL pipeline | CBC News

 "You can never predict what a court is going to do."

-Kenney, on the other hand, is following the footsteps of some of his predecessors — combining the interests of the oil industry and with those of the province.
+Kenney, on the other hand, is following the footsteps of some of his predecessors — combining the interests of the oil industry with those of the province.

 It may have worked for governments in the past but there are few guarantees in the energy sector these days.
 And the question now — for the UCP and citizens — is whether the investment will pay off for Albertans.